piyushj513/SecureFund/README.md

 npx hardhat run .\scripts\deploy.js
 ```

-It'll display the address where the smart contract is deployed
+It'll display the address where the smart contract is deployed.

-Set NEXT_PUBLIC_ADDRESS value to the contract address
+et NEXT_PUBLIC_ADDRESS value to the contract address

 ## Next JS